 Your product, your branding, and your people are anything but standard, plastic widgets.
 Don’t show photos that depersonalize the careful and purposeful branding that is part of your holistic visual content strategy.

-Instead of Stock Art… Make choices for your visual content that will cultivate a deeper relationship with your clients and customers.
-Professional, well-lit photos of your real employees doing their real jobs will carry more value and build more trust than yet another stock photo.
+Instead of stock art… Make choices for your visual content that will cultivate a deeper relationship with your clients and customers.
+Professional, well-lit photos of your real employees doing their real jobs will carry more value and build more trust than another stock photo.